-That may seem tough to appreciate in the moment of a rejection.
-We tried to caution BSers last week about the unfortunateness of the timing of the Harvard admissions cycle, that the Harvard decision is near-meaningless.
+No matter what: It’s gonna be a blow.
+Rejection always is.
+We tried to caution BSers yesterday about the unfortunateness of the timing of the Harvard admissions cycle, that the Harvard decision is near-meaningless.
 You can do a bang-up job at your Harvard application and still not even move to the interview stage.
 It’s just how the competitiveness works at a school in the stratosphere of selectivity as this one is.

 That does not have any bearing whatsoever on how the rest of your applications will fare.

 It can be MASSIVELY discouraging though, particularly because it’s exactly those well-qualified candidates who would have their hopes us, justifiably so — and then if the invite does not come through, it can feel like a truly significant loss.